acsaeng/post-op-discharge-app/README.md

 ## Summary

-A post-op discharge app allowing hospital staff to view the status and manage the treatments of their patients.
+A post-op discharge web application allowing hospital staff to view the status and manage the treatments of their patients.
 This hackation was hosted as part of a course requirement on March 5, 2022.

 _This project was completed as part of ENSF 609/610: Team Design Project in Software Engineering._